-Renovated with stone, logs and Haida skirl, this log and wood hybrid home naturally reflects its forest landscape.
+Renovated with stone, logs and Haida skirl, this log and wood hybrid home in Errington naturally reflects its forest landscape.
 This home was refinished with a combination of media glass blasting, sanding and power washing.
 The garage doors and front entrance were also restored with the same three coat stain used throughout.

 Our Projects